 Applying creativity across a wide range of industries is also resulting in lots of location-specific opportunities for creative people, particularly in regional areas, as Mr Orchard explains.

-“Communication technology certainly means communication and creative industries professionals can collaborate nationally and internationally, and therefore can live anywhere.
-This can mean they move to regional areas, where often the cost of living and business overheads are lower than in the major cities.
+“Communication technology certainly means professionals can collaborate nationally and internationally.
+Therefore, they can live anywhere.
+This can mean they move to regional areas.
+There the cost of living and business overheads are lower than in the major cities.

-“But what’s really interesting is that regional centres are becoming hubs of the creative industries as specific creative ecosystems are emerging to meet particular local needs (much like many courses at regional universities develop in response to industry needs).
-So, for instance, in Wagga Wagga, where many of our creative industries courses are based, creative individuals and businesses are working closely with the agriculture and agritech sector to answer global problems.
+“But what’s really interesting is that regional centres are becoming hubs as specific creative ecosystems are emerging to meet particular local needs (much like many courses at regional universities develop in response to industry needs).
+So, for instance, in Wagga Wagga, creative individuals and businesses are working closely with the agriculture and agritech sector to answer global problems.
 In Port Macquarie, there is a lot of drive to combine creative thinking with the environmental sciences, in study and in the community.

 “Everyone from agricultural scientists to ecotourism businesses in these areas have stories to tell, but need individuals to help them tell them in a way that really engages their audience.”